AlexSacMorane/PFDEM_CHAC/doc/User.md

 ## Units used

-The lenght is in µm.
+The lenght is without dimension (initial radius of the grain is 1).

 The time is in second.

-The force is in µN.

-The  mass is in kg.

 ## dict_algorithm